nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ### d.
 Authorise Cloud Shell

 The first time you open the shell to access a VM, you will need to authorise the cloud shell.
-Click on "Authorise":
+Click on <span class="highlight_txt">Authorise</span>:

 ![](./gcp_images/gcp_authorise_shell.png "authorise cloud shell")